dingusdev/dingusppc/README.md

-# DingusPPC by divingkatae
+# DingusPPC by divingkatae and maximumspatium

 Be warned the program is highly unfinished and could use a lot of testing.
 Any feedback is welcome.

-## PHILOSOPHY OF USE
+## Philosophy of Use

-Sheepshaver, while technically impressive, is becoming harder to compile and run.
-While many other PowerPC emus exist, none of them currently attempt emulation of PPC Macs (except for QEMU).
+While many other PowerPC emus exist (PearPC, Sheepshaver), none of them currently attempt emulation of PPC Macs accurately (except for QEMU).

-This program aims to not only improve upon what Sheepshaver has done, but also to provide a better debugging environment.
+This program aims to not only improve upon what Sheepshaver, PearPC, and other PowerPC mac emulators have done, but also to provide a better debugging environment.
 This currently is designed to work best with PowerPC Old World ROMs, including those of the PowerMac G3 Beige.

-## HOW TO USE
+## Implemented Features

+This emulator has a debugging environment, complete with a disassembler.
+We also have implemented enough to allow OpenFirmware to boot, going so far as to allow audio playback of the boot-up jingles.

+## How to Use

 This program currently uses the command prompt to work.